 Dexus has continued its focus on addressing climate change and its carbon emissions, and prioritising climate risk management.
-Delivery against its public commitments on climate, including continued investment in energy efficiency and switching to renewable electricity to power its base building operations, enhances Dexus's vision for smart, sustainable workspaces and helps support customers and investors on their own iournevs.
+Delivery against its public commitments on climate, including continued investment in energy efficiency and switching to renewable electricity to power its base building operations, enhances Dexus's vision for smart, sustainable workspaces and helps support customers and investors on their own journeys.

-Dexus has achieved net zero emissions through continued investments in energy efficiency, switching to renewable electricity to power its base building operations, and offsetting remaining emissions through certified carbon abatement projects.
+Dexus has achieved net zero emissions through its continued investments in energy efficiency, switching to renewable electricity to power its base building operations, and offsetting remaining emissions through certified carbon abatement projects.

-In 2023 Dexus continues to deliver against its Reflect Reconciliation Action Plan (RAP), that reinforces Dexus's commitment to promoting acknowledgement, respect, and reconciliation with Australia's First Nations peoples.
+In 2024 Dexus continued to deliver against its Reflect Reconciliation Action Plan (RAP), that reinforces Dexus's commitment to promoting acknowledgement, respect, and reconciliation with Australia's First Nations peoples.
 Dexus's RAP is endorsed by Reconciliation Australia and marks the beginning of Dexus's reconciliation journey.

-The Chief Operating Officer is responsible for implementing the group's Sustainability Approach and sustainability reporting.
-This role is a member of the Group Management Committee, which has overall operational responsibility for addressing economic, environmental and social topics, including property resilience and climate change impacts, human rights, biodiversity and community investment.
+The Chief Operating Officer is responsible for overseeing the implementation of the group's Sustainability Strategy and sustainability reporting and is a member of the Executive Committee.
+Other Executive Committee members are also accountable for delivery of relevant activities in the Dexus Sustainability Strategy.
+The Executive Committee has overall operational responsibility for addressing economic, environmental and social topics, including climate resilience and climate change impacts, human rights, biodiversity and community investment.

-Dexus's Sustainability Approach is available at www.dexus.com/sustainability.
+Dexus's Sustainability Strategy is available at www.dexus.com/sustainability.

+Principle 4

-Principle 4 Safeguard the integrity of corporate reports
+Safeguard the integrity of corporate reports

-Board Audit Committee Terms of References
+Board Audit Committee Charters